floatingtrees/Chess-GPT/README.md

 When annotating positions mention strategic / tactical moves, come up with a few candidate moves, and eliminate some of them before picking the best one.
 They should be formatted as a list of [{"role": "user", "content": BOARD_POSITION}, {"role": "assistant", "content": ANALYSIS_GOES_HERE}].
 BOARD_POSITION can be in PGN position.
 Annotations can be put in analysis.json.

 For the person figuring out/converting PGN to optimal formats for the model, work in preprocess_position.py.

+Try to stay in your files to avoid merge conflicts, and use python3.12 if possible.